TheJavaCoder/Capstone/README.md

 # Capstone
-Gwinnett tech capstone C# dotnet core project.
-We are making an idler game.
+Gwinnett Technical College Capstone C# dotnet core project.
+We are making an idle game similar to the likes of Melvor Idle https://melvoridle.com/.

 # Members